neuml/codequestion/README.md

     Reference TEXT

 ### Indexing
 codequestion builds a sentence embeddings index for questions.db.
-Each question in the questions.db schema is tokenized and resolved to word embeddings.
-The word embedding model is a custom fastText model built on questions.db.
-Once each token is converted to word embeddings, a weighted sentence embedding is created.
-Word embeddings are weighed using a BM25 index over all the tokens in the repository, with one important modification.
-Tags are used to boost the weights of tag tokens.

-Once questions.db is converted to a collection of sentence embeddings, they are normalized and stored in Faiss, which allows for fast similarity searches.
+Each question in the questions.db schema is vectorized with a sentence-transformers model.
+Once questions.db is converted to a collection of sentence embeddings, the embeddings are normalized and stored in Faiss, which enables fast similarity searches.

 ### Querying
 codequestion tokenizes each query using the same method as during indexing.
 Those tokens are used to build a sentence embedding.
 That embedding is queried against the Faiss index to find the most similar questions.